 Passenger Information Systems

-The new train cars will include six interior digital LCD screens, one next to each door, that will display the system map, next stop and transfer information, as well as travel advisories and other announcements.
+The new train cars will include six interior digital LCD screens, one next to each door, that will display a dynamic system or route map, next stop and transfer information, as well as travel advisories and other announcements.

 Please email BART with your feedback.

 The new train car interior design includes LED screens on the ends of the cars that will display next stop information.
 Additional digital screens on the exterior of the cars will display route color, the train’s destination, and possibly other information.